DouSBao/Arch-Install-Guide/Graphic-System-Install.md

 defaults.pcm.device <device number associated with the valid card number shown in step 2>
 ```
 7. Reboot.
 The sound system should work now.
 Here is a website for quick [test](https://www.onlinemictest.com/)
-- In order to find which sound card is functioning, at the alsamixer window, and use F6 to select card.
-The one shows sound bars is valid.

 # Section Four - Some Other Useful And Tiny Tools
 1. Compton (Window animation and transparency)